Krynet-Community/.github/profile/README.md

 This organization is a place for users, developers, and privacy enthusiasts to build and share things around the **Krynet.ai** ecosystem.

+Krynet is an **Icelandic company operating within the broader European ecosystem**, and the community around it naturally includes users and developers from across Europe and elsewhere.

-We're interested in the stuff that naturally grows around a project:
+We're interested in the things that naturally grow around a project:

-- Community documentation
+* 📚 Community documentation
-- Independent tools
+* 🛠️ Independent tools
-- Integrations and ports
+* 🔌 Integrations and ports
-- Themes and UI experiments
+* 🎨 Themes and UI experiments
-- Development utilities
+* 🧰 Development utilities
-- Research and experiments
+* 🔬 Research and experiments
-- Community guides
+* 📖 Community guides
-- Technical discussions
+* 💬 Technical discussions
-- Interesting ideas and prototypes
+* 💡 Interesting ideas and prototypes

 The goal is simple: **give the community a place to build things independently.**